Skip to Main Content

 Professional gaffers and lighting crews with expertise in LED, HMI, and tungsten systems.
 From intimate interviews to large-scale nighttime shoots across Mexico.

+Here is how this works in practice.
 The gaffer and lighting team translate the Director of Photography's vision into practical lighting setups on set.
-In Mexico, gaffers work at Estudios Churubusco and Estudios Balsas in Mexico City, designing and executing lighting plans for both Mexico's thriving domestic industry and international productions drawn by the country's diverse locations.
+In Mexico, gaffers work at Estudios Churubusco and Estudios Balsas in Mexico City, designing and executing lighting plans for both Mexico's thriving domestic industry and global shoots drawn by the country's varied locations.

-We assemble experienced gaffer and lighting teams matched to your production's scale, style, and technical requirements.
-With equipment sourced through Mexico City-based rental houses like CineRent and local suppliers, our team coordinates crew availability, equipment sourcing, and department logistics so your lighting team arrives fully prepared.
+Here is the short of it.
+We assemble skilled gaffer and lighting teams matched to your production's scale, style, and tech needs.
+With gear sourced through Mexico City-based rental houses like CineRent and local suppliers, our team sets up crew availability, gear sourcing, and department logistics so your lighting team arrives fully prepared.

 Capabilities